plone/plone.app.caching/docs/caching-profiles.rst

 ``plone.app.caching`` includes three default caching profiles.
 Two of these  profiles encapsulate the cache settings that are known to work well with a typical default Plone installation.
-The third is an example profile for a "split-view" caching setup (see the split-view discussion later in this document).

 The three default caching profiles: